koreanwglasses/koreanwglasses.github.io-archive/resources/content/blog/randomwalk.md

 _Before 2016_

 While playing around on WolframAlpha, I discovered that it could generate non-self-intersecting random walks on a 2D lattice.
 However, it would always stop when it came to a dead end.
 Unsatisfied with this, I decided to write my own algorithm do generate arbitrarily long self-avoiding random walks using algorithms such as backtracking.
-However, simple backtracking would take forever to realize that the walf had already closed itself off, so I continued to tinker until I found what is described below: a loop checking/self-avoiding random walk generator that runs in polynomial time (with respect to path length).
+However, simple backtracking would take forever to realize that the walk had already closed itself off, so I continued to tinker until I found what is described below: a loop checking/self-avoiding random walk generator that runs in polynomial time (with respect to path length).

 <img src="/assets/ndre/flat-torus.PNG" width="40%" alt="Flat Torus">